Herbs as medicine

 I use liquid herbs extensively in clinical practice because not only are they effective they also allow very flexible prescribing.

 A herbal formulation is tailored for your specific needs and dosing can easily be adjusted.
-Herbs can be taken internally or used topically in washes, creams
+Herbs can be taken internally or used topically in washes, creams and sprays.

 Tablets and capsules

-I also use herbs in premade tablets and capsules for those herbs that either
+I also use herbs in premade tablets and capsules for those herbs that either don’t work well as a liquid or for those who prefer this method of dosing.

 How much does an appointment cost?